The Hidden Meaning of Alakh Niranjan: A Slogan Chanted by Nath Yogis

 Alakh Niranjan

-Alakh Niranjan is a religious slogan chanted by Nath Yogis and the people of Nath Sampradaya.
-The slogan was first used and popularized by Navnath (nine saints).
+Alakh Niranjan is a religious slogan and a mantra, particularly chanted by Nath Yogis and the people of Nath Sampradaya.
+The Navnath (nine saints) first used and popularised the slogan.
 It is originally a Marathi slogan.
 Nath Yogis and the followers of some other sects chant it when they meet another person or go to houses for alms.
-Other than Hindus, this term is popular among some Sikh sects also.
+Other than Hindus, this term is also popular among some Sikh sects.
 Guru Nanak Ji used it to denote God.

 Different Meanings of Alakh Niranjan: